6. Sundry Thoughts

 Clausewitz said war was like a game of cards, but modern playing cards originated from Tarot cards, and Tarot cards were used (and still are used) for divination.
 Perhaps neither war nor cards are matters of pure chance, as Clausewitz thought.

 14. Titanic Prophecy The Titanic disaster was prophesied 14 years before it occurred.
-“In 1898, Morgan Robertson published a book called Futility in which a ship called Titan sinks after colliding with an iceberg.
+“In 1898, Morgan Robertson published a novella called Futility in which a ship called Titan sinks after colliding with an iceberg.
 There are striking similarities between the Titan and the Titanic disasters: both ships sank in the North Atlantic during April, both did not have enough lifeboats, both were travelling at an excessive speed, and both were considered the largest ships of their time.”3

 15. The Art of Memory When Greco-Roman orators wanted to memorize a long speech, they sometimes constructed an imaginary house, with images in each room.
 The images were linked, in their memory, to parts of their speech; as they delivered the speech, they would move through the house, and the images would help them remember their speech.
 The Hermetic philosophers of the Renaissance, such as Giordano Bruno, expanded this ancient mnemonic device into a way of committing the whole universe to memory.
 Bruno constructed “memory wheels,” which used images to remind him of stones, metals, plants, animals, planets, and also to remind him of 150 historic figures, who in turn reminded him of world history, the history of science, and the history of ideas.